MiguelArevalo1999/peer-to-peer-files/README.md

 - `Q` to quit.
 If the supernode quits, the supernode status will be transported down the list of clients who have joined in order.

 ## Testing
+Testing was done using the node_*.py files.
+These implemented the Node class and all performed different tests.
+Running these simultaneously on the same computer, different computers, and different wifis is how we tested our file sharing program.

 ## Extras
 - The network tries to form connections between nodes (automatically) to increase the resilience of the network When a node is opened, it searches at the IP and port that it was opened at for incoming connections.
 If it finds one, it will automatically connect.
+Also, when the supernode disconnects the node that joined the supernode first becomes the supernode and is passed the information of all the other nodes in the network.

 - Routes for exchanging files are efficient (this might be hard to test if you've already implemented option 1, so perhaps turn that into a switch)
 The supernode holds the files that are being downloaded, so the furthest that a file will travel to be exchanged is between some node, the supernode, and the node that requested the file.